danmarksmiljoeportal/lagvaelgeren/doc/datamodel/README.md

 | MinResolution    | float | Yes      |                                                                                          |
 | MaxResolution    | float | Yes      |                                                                                          |

+NOTE: Some attributes are only relevant for some of the source types in this section name.

 ### Image

+User provided images.
+Intended for use as thumbnail for Dataset and DatasetCollection or Legends.

 #### Attributes